 Lincoln wielded empathetic communication with unyielding zeal.
 It allowed him to form mighty arguments, touch hearts and heads in bold new ways, and make a significant contribution towards the eventual emancipation of slavery on June 19th, 1865.

 Empathetic communication is the savvy leader’s secret weapon.
 By repeatedly applying this 5 step process you’ll have a powerful tool to build relationships, whether you’re acquiring customers, hiring talent or simply shaking the hand of a stranger.

 Embracing the power of empathetic communication changed my Relationship²: My relationship to my relationships forever.
 By overcoming my fear of leaving the comfort zone I identified the subtlety hidden in my story, started feeling understood, and ultimately began building a life I’m proud of.

 As media evolves in the coming years our attention will become increasingly stretched.
 In this new landscape understanding yourself is a competitive advantage.
 Leaders leveraging empathetic communication will connect with their audience's hearts AND heads, and reap the richest rewards.

 Outlining the process I’ve intuitively figured out over the last 6 years is just the beginning.
-I’m excited to be building a movement that empowers business leaders with empathetic communication.
+I’m excited to be building Astutely: A marketing agency that empowers business leaders with empathetic communication.
 Feeling understood forever changed my ability to build meaningful relationships.
 I’m honoured to be achieving the same for our clients.
 If you’re interested in identifying your subtlety and unlocking your own empathetic communication, you can get in touch here.

 Every movement that shaped the world was first put into words.
 If you’re a change maker, language is your superpower.
 Speak to your sounding board.
 Answer uncomfortable questions.
 Keep digging until you find the golden subtlety hidden in your story, forging your future in the furnace of empathy.